Modern Standard Arabic: Regional variants

-MSA is loosely uniform across the Middle East as it is based on the convention of Arabic speakers rather than being a regulated language which rules are followed (that is despite the number of academies regulating Arabic).
+MSA is loosely uniform across the Middle East as it is based on the convention of Arabic speakers rather than being a regulated language (that is, despite the number of academies regulating Arabic).
 It can be thought of as being in a continuum between CA (the regulated language described in grammar books) and the spoken vernaculars while leaning much more to CA in its written form than its spoken form.